This is not your typical things to do in Memphis with kids guide.

 When we asked our friend in Nashville, who used to live in Memphis, where to find the best Memphis BBQ and places to eat in downtown Memphis, Central BBQ was at the top of his list.

-And when we arrived in Memphis and spoke to a few locals, they recommended it also.
+And when we arrived in Memphis and spoke to a few locals, they recommended it also for soul food!
 We like to eat where the locals eat.

 Central BBQ has three locations; Downtown, Midtown and East Memphis.